Be Thou My Vision: Lyrics

-The original texts of the now-called "Be Thou My Vision" are in Early Middle Irish.
+The original texts of Rop Tú Mo Ḃaile are in Early Middle Irish.
 The hymn has been translated into Modern Irish many times.
 The most popular is that by Aodh Ó Dúgain of Gaoth Dobhair, County Donegal.
 Two verses of his translation were recorded by his granddaughter Máire Ní Bhraonáin – the first time any part of his text has been publicly recorded.
 Since then, those two verses have been recorded by many artists, including Roma Downey and Aoife and Iona.
-These verses are paraphrases of the English text and do not closely follow the original.
+These verses are paraphrases of the English text and do not closely follow the original Gaelic.

 The song has also been translated into Scottish Gaelic by Céitidh Mhoireasdan and published by Sabhal Mòr Ostaig.

 Two variants of Eleanor Hull's 1912 English translation exist; one version, commonly used in Irish and Scottish hymnals (including the Hymnbooks of the Church of Scotland), fits the metre 10.10.10.10, while a paraphrased version that is used in English books (such as the New English Hymnal) is suitable to an anacrucial metre 10.11.11.11.